KirkAlton-Class7/tawny-port-serverless-infra/HTTPS/docs/tawny-port-https-runbook.md

 | Signing algorithm | `RS256` |
 | M2M app purpose | Cellar developer/API access |

+Treat the Auth0 API identifier as the trust anchor for Cellar.
+The M2M application requests a token for that exact audience, and API Gateway validates the same audience before allowing `/cellar/*` traffic through.

+> [!WARNING]
+> Do not use the Auth0 Management API audience, such as `https://<AUTH0_TENANT>.<AUTH0_REGION>.auth0.com/api/v2/`, unless the route is intentionally calling Auth0 management APIs.
+Tawny Port Cellar routes should use the custom Tawny Port API audience you created for this application.

 Use this authorizer configuration later in API Gateway:

 | API Gateway authorizer field | Value |